CI & Deployment

 Running tests without a build tool

-When integrating cornichon features in a build pipeline, it can be interesting to package those features into a runnable forms to avoid the cost of recompilation.
+When integrating cornichon features in a build pipeline, it can be useful to package those features into a runnable form to avoid the cost of recompilation.

-Once your project is packaged as a jar file, calling the main runner with --help shows the following info:
+Once your project is packaged as a jar file, calling the main runner with --help shows:

 Usage: cornichon-test-framework --packageToScan <string> [--featureParallelism <integer>] [--seed <integer>] [--scenarioNameFilter <string>]